datastructures-js/datastructures-js/README.md

 ```javascript
 dList.removeLast();
 ```
-**.remove(element)** remove the element's node from the list or throw an exception if element's node is not found
+**.remove(value)** remove the value's node from the list or throw an exception if element's node is not found
 ```javascript
 dList.remove('n2');
 ```